Why do research as an undergraduate?

 - To explore the websites of all research labs in psychology, click here.

-- By making arrangements with a faculty member, students can register for one-three hours of credit in PSYC 401 (Research Psychology).
+- By making arrangements with a faculty member, students can register for one-three hours of credit in PSYC 491 (Undergraduate psychology research).
 This is arranged independently and individually by the student, who should contact faculty members by email a semester in advance to discuss opportunities in the faculty's lab.
-The faculty and student will agree on responsibilities and means of evaluation and jointly sign an Independent Study Form (available outside the Psychology Office, Room 317, LS or from Arts & Sciences, Gardiner Hall.)
-After approval by the department chair and the Dean's Office, the student will be allowed to add PSYC 401 to their registration.
+The faculty and student will agree on responsibilities and means of evaluation and jointly sign an Independent Study Form (see instructions below).
+After approval by the department chair and the Dean's Office, the student will be allowed to add PSYC 491 to their registration.

 - Students should be aware that this opportunity is popular, openings are limited and admission to the labs can be selective.
 Preference is often given to students who have already taken PSYC 301, Quantitative Methods (Statistics)and PSYC 302, Experimental Psychology (Research Design/Methods).
 Students should be prepared to inform faculty regarding their academic qualifications (e.g. GPA, psychology courses taken, Honors, writing sample), additional relevant skills if any (Excel, SPSS, Java, etc.) and have both a resume and transcript available for review.
 Many faculty will expect students to be available for two semesters.